fortitudo-tech/fortitudo.tech/docs/source/documentation.rst

 Documentation
 -------------

-The left sidebar contains links to the documentation of the main modules of this package as well as two examples:
+The sidebar contains links to the documentation of the main modules of this package as well as two examples:

 1) How to combine Entropy Pooling views / stress-tests with CVaR optimization,
 2) A replication of the results from :cite:t:`SeqEntropyPooling` for the original